 After lunch at a mountain restaurant, you will make a short drive to do a walk rich in cultural history.
 You will enjoy panoramic mountain views, visit a megalithic structure, and three ermitas (hermitage).
 The earliest of which dates from the 11th century.
 On your way home, you will stop at Ainsa for a beer, a coffee, or to do some shopping.
 You will then return to Albella for a light supper.

 On day eight, there will be a flexible timetable depending on departure times.
 For those departing from Zaragoza Airport (ZAZ), Aragon Active can visit the impressive Castillo de Loarre on the route.
-Please note this is strictly a non-smoking holiday.

 This holiday will take place at Casa Allué in Albella, Spain.
 Albella is known locally for the 16th century chapel of Saint Urbez and the miracles that were performed there.
 A footpath from the Casa Allué door follows the pilgrim trail of San Urbez towards the mountains of the Sierra de Guara, a beautiful walk that can be adapted to a circular route back to the house.